AgeOfLearning/aofl/webpack-packages/unit-testing-plugin/README.md

 npm i -D @aofl/unit-testing-plugin
 ```

 If you plan on generating coverage report `babel-plugin-istanbul` is needed to instrument transpiled code.
+We recommend using [babel-plugin-istanbul](https://www.npmjs.com/package/babel-plugin-istanbul)

 ## Usage
 ```javascript